 Reboot in Safe Mode.

 Step 2: Warning!
-Read cautiously earlier than proceeding!
+Read carefully before proceeding!

-Press CTRL + SHIFT + ESC at the equal time and visit the Processes Tab.
-Try to determine which techniques are dangerous.
+Press CTRL + SHIFT + ESC at the same time and go to the Processes Tab.
+Try to determine which processes are dangerous.

-Startup —> Uncheck entries that have “Unknown” as Manufacturer or otherwise appear suspicious.
+Startup —> Uncheck entries that have “Unknown” as Manufacturer or otherwise look suspicious.

-Hold the Start Key and R – copy + paste the subsequent and click OK:
+Hold the Start Key and R – copy + paste the following and click OK:

-HKEY_CURRENT_USER—-Software—–Random Directory.
-It should be any person of them – ask us if you can’t parent which ones are malicious.
+- HKEY_CURRENT_USER—-Software—–Random Directory.
+It could be any one of them – ask us if you can’t discern which ones are malicious.

-HKEY_CURRENT_USER—-Software—Microsoft—Internet Explorer—-Main—- Random
+- HKEY_CURRENT_USER—-Software—Microsoft—Internet Explorer—-Main—- Random

 |Danger Level||High (Trojan are used as a Backdoor for Ransomware)|